chaoenzhang19/zce/index.md

 ## Publication

+Hypocoercivity and global hypoellipticity for the kinetic Fokker-Planck equation in $H^k$ spaces, *Kinet.
+Relat.
+Models*, 2024, 17(3): 394-435.

 Uniform Poincaré and logarithmic Sobolev inequalities for mean field particle systems (with Arnaud Guillin, Wei Liu and Liming Wu), *Ann.
 Appl.
 Probab.* 32 (2022), no. 3, 1590–1614.